liuyejia/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student at the computer science department of UC Riverside.
-My research interest mainly lies in continual learning and efficient edge AI.
+I am currently a second-year PhD student in the UC Riverside.
+My research interest mainly focus on continual learning, and efficient AI on distributed systems or edge devices.
 Previously, I worked in Amazon and Tencent as a software engineer.
+Before that, I spent two delightful years in the Simon Fraser University and obtained my Master degree.

+If you are interested in my publications (or experience), feel free to drop me an email :D